MJoergen/HyperRAM/README.md

 The double-speed clock is used to manually sample the `DQ` signal during READ operation.

-The I/O port contains the Xilinx-specific ODDR blocks.
-It should be relatively easy to modify this part using a more portable approach.

 The user interface to the HyperRAM controller is a 16-bit Avalon Memory Map interface with support for burst operations, see